UPCOMING EVENTS

 SECTION 4: Emergency Meetings

-ARTICLE 9: AMENDMENT OF BY-LAWS
+ARTICLE 9: AMENDMENT OF BYLAWS

 ARTICLE 10: DISSOLUTION

 Upon the dissolution of this organization, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code (or corresponding section of any future tax code), or shall be distributed to the federal government, or to a state of local government, or for a public purpose.
-The above by-laws will govern the CCAA.
-Anywhere that these by-laws are found to be insufficient, Robert’s Rules of Order will apply.

 ARTICLE 11: RULES OF GOVERNANCE